Convertible bond: Lower fixed-rate borrowing costs

-Lower fixed-rate borrowing costs.
 Convertible bonds allow issuers to issue debt at a lower cost.
 Typically, a convertible bond at issue yields 1% to 3% less than straight bonds.

 Locking into low fixed–rate long-term borrowing

-Locking into low fixed–rate long-term borrowing.
 For a finance director watching the trend in interest rates, there is an attraction in trying to catch the lowest point in the cycle to fund with fixed rate debt, or swap variable rate bank borrowings for fixed rate convertible borrowing.
 Even if the fixed market turns, it may still be possible for a company to borrow via a convertible carrying a lower coupon than ever would have been possible with straight debt funding.

 Higher conversion price than a rights issue strike price

-Higher conversion price than a rights issue strike price.
 Similarly, the conversion price a company fixes on a convertible can be higher than the level that the share price ever reached recently.
-Compare the equity dilution on a convertible issued on, say, a 20 or 30pct premium to the higher equity dilution on a rights issue, when the new shares are offered on, say, a 15 to 20pct discount to the prevailing share price.
+For example, compare the equity dilution on a convertible issued on a 20 or 30% premium to the higher equity dilution on a rights issue, when the new shares are offered on a 15 to 20% discount to the prevailing share price.

 Voting dilution deferred

-Voting dilution deferred.
 With a convertible bond, dilution of the voting rights of existing shareholders only happens on eventual conversion of the bond.
 However convertible preference shares typically carry voting rights when preference dividends are in arrears.
 Of course, the bigger voting impact occurs if the issuer decides to issue an exchangeable rather than a convertible.

 Increasing the total level of debt gearing

-Increasing the total level of debt gearing.
 Convertibles can be used to increase the total amount of debt a company has in issue.
 The market tends to expect that a company will not increase straight debt beyond certain limits, without it negatively impacting upon the credit rating and the cost of debt.
 Convertibles can provide additional funding when the straight debt “window” may not be open.
 Subordination of convertible debt is often regarded as an acceptable risk by investors if the conversion rights are attractive by way of compensation.